- Accessibility statement

-You can choose your operating system (for example, Windows), your browser (such as Internet Explorer) and the problem you're trying to fix.
+You can choose your operating system (for example, Windows), your browser (such as Microsoft Edge) and the problem you're trying to fix.
 You'll then get lots of relevant advice on accessibility settings.

 A screen reader is a program which reads out the information displayed on your computer to you.
 Screen readers can be useful to enable blind and partially-sighted people to browse the internet and carry out other tasks using their device.